-This section outlines relevant information if My-T-Pen is going to be imaged via hard disk replication, incorporated into a different installation package, or handled externally from the publically provided installation approaches.
-Please refer to the other sections in this chapter to have a basic level of understanding regarding the files and issues involved in the installation of My-T-Pen
+This section outlines relevant information if OnScreen with CrossScanner is going to be imaged via hard disk replication, incorporated into a different installation package, or handled externally from the publically provided installation approaches.
+Please refer to the other sections in this chapter to have a basic level of understanding regarding the files and issues involved in the installation of OnScreen with CrossScanner

-This is a quick summary of the 3 steps typically used to prepare a master image - for more details and reference information, see below
+This is a quick summary of the 3 steps typically used to prepare a master image for more details and reference information, see below

-- 1. Install the software.
-It is recommended you do not run the software until after the duplication. - 2.
-Copy in custom configuration (if necessary).
-If configured on a separate system, refer to My-T-Pen Setup | File menu | Show Config File Location for location of configuration files. - Copy in company/site/deployment license (if applicable) replace LICENSE.LIC in Installation folder.
+- Install the software.
+It is recommended you do not run the software until after the duplication. - Copy in custom configuration (if necessary).
+If configured on a separate system, refer to OnScreen with CrossScanner Setup | File menu | Show Config File Location for location of